mobilerider/EdgeAuth-Token-Golang/README.md

     if err != nil {
 		// Handle error
     }

+    // Use generated token

-    // Generated token value would in the form of:
+    // token would be in the form of:
     // exp=1562609231~acl=/s/c/m/f/5/9/2/f5929e909d4/*~hmac=7a6bd5d5abdad74bda765b4da67b7ad54b6a4d6ba54d67b4ad76b4

     // You will probably use that token as a value of a cookie